arthikrishh/stripe_payment/README.md

 first, let's get over some requirements to make this app. we need a firebase place plan to make external calls to stripe. we need a stripe account with the API keys and lastly, we'll need node.js to make our server-side functions.

-## Here is a small demo on how the app works
+## Here is a Small Demo on How the App Works

 <img width="819" alt="Screenshot 2022-11-05 at 12 51 47 AM" src="https://user-images.githubusercontent.com/116914004/200068793-80ed44a1-845e-4150-9ee2-4776ae8effbb.png">